 Coaches and mental trainers acknowledge the value of monitoring and setting goals as well as keeping track of progress using the “7-day Trend” function.
 In addition, they use the videos to compliment their own knowledge and activities they use to build and sustain mental toughness at the highest levels of competition.

 Since 2 years top athletes have been using MentalApp.
 For instance, top Croatian tennis talents Jana Fett, who made it to the finals of the 2014 Junior Australian Open, and Borna Ćorić who won the 2013 Junior US Open singles.
 Borna Ćorić won the US Open Junior Boy’s final title after beating Austrialian’s Thanasi Kokkinakis. Ćorić was in his first Grand Slam final after making the semi-final at the Australian Open and French Open 2013.
 Borna represents Croatian Davis Cup and was rewarded by the 2014 ATP ‘Star of Tomorrow’ award for his string of victories over top ranked players in 2014 (Nadal, Janowicz).
 In 2014 he became the youngest player (17) on the ATP Top-100 ranking list.
-Now 89 in the World, his goal is to become a Top 50 player by the end of 2015 (at only 18).

 **Visual Skills Training